Content Strategies Behind Successful Blogs

 Year 2 and Beyond: Maintenance and Scaling

-- Schedule Content Audits: Spend 20% of your time updating and improving the content you published in Year 1.
+- Schedule Content Audits: Spend 20% of your time updating and improving content published in Year 1.

-- Optimize Conversions: A/B test your email opt-ins, refine your affiliate calls-to-action, and focus on maximizing the revenue from the traffic you already have.
+- Optimize Conversions: A/B test email opt-ins, refine affiliate calls-to-action, and focus on maximizing revenue from existing traffic.

 How often should bloggers publish?